An independent guide to Val Thorens

 The bottom of the Plan de l' Eau chair marks the lowest point of the Val Thorens ski area (literally, not metaphorically) at 1800m.

-(Blanchot means snow hare; tétras is a black grouse; a plan de l' eau is a lake or pond).
+(Blanchot is the local word for a lièvre variable, or mountain hare; tétras is a black grouse; a plan de l''eau is a lake or pond).

 There's a cafe at the junction of Blanchot and Tétras - the Chalet des 2 Ours.

 Have a great time exploring the Val Thorens ski area.

 The latest ski pass prices, for Val Thorens, Belleville Valley, and the 3 Valleys, plus a link to book ski passes online.

 Our suggestion for quality ski and snowboard hire at fair prices - Zenith ski shop, in the centre of resort.

 All the ski shops in Val Thorens, with a location map.